-Throughout the manufacturing sector of industry, mechanical engineers are likely to be involved in a wide range of tasks requiring a professional (i.e. Chartered) level of competence.
-The structure of manufacturing companies has been changing rapidly in recent years and the introduction of various types, levels and grades of engineer has arisen out of many factors; for example, new company structures, new methods of working and new technology.
-In short, the emphasis on constant change throughout industry is a major factor in the changing responsibilities of a professional engineer working within manufacturing.
+Throughout the pharmaceutical industry, mechanical engineers are likely to be involved in a wide range of tasks requiring a professional (i.e. Chartered or Incorporated) level of competence.
+The structure of pharmaceutical companies has been changing rapidly in recent years and the introduction of various types, levels and grades of engineer has arisen out of many factors; for example, new company structures, new methods of working, new product introductions, novel drug delivery systems/devices, improved speed to market, new technology and the global pressures demanding ever more efficient facilities and production processes.
+In short, the emphasis on constant change throughout industry is a major factor in the changing responsibilities of a professional engineer working within pharmaceuticals.

-These changes in direction, technology, working practices and levels of activity in many companies now mean that an engineer's professional development is far from straightforward.
-For example, an engineer may move from directing many subordinates on a large design and development project to working alone on a quality system (e.g. to satisfy new business requirements) and then on to training or support duties for a shop-floor operation.
+These changes in direction, products, technology, working practices and levels of activity in many companies now mean that an engineer's professional development is far from straightforward.
+For example, an engineer may move from directing many subordinates on a large design and development project, to working alone on a quality system (e.g. to satisfy new business requirements) and then on to training or support duties for a shop-floor operation.